antoineyang3/fire-brigade/README.md

 In this one, the boroughs with more fires are darker.
 ![Map Incidents](Map_Incidents.png)

-In this one, the boroughs that are best predicted by the model are darker.
+In this one, the boroughs that are worst predicted by the model are darker.
 ![Map Prediction](Map_Prediction.png)